crate/services-docs/docs/reference/subscription-plans.rst

 .. note::

-    `CrateDB Edge`_ works differently.
+    `CrateDB Cloud on Kubernetes`_ works differently.
 Since it allows hosting CrateDB Cloud on your local or self-service Kubernetes stack, there is no need for different subscription plans.
-You can combine CrateDB Edge with any suitable hardware configuration that works for your use case.
+You can combine CrateDB Cloud on Kubernetes with any suitable hardware configuration that works for your use case.

 .. _crfree: